-It appears that there is a great deal of consensus today on the idea that a large segment of the population is deficient in critical thinking skills.
+It appears that there is a great deal of consensus today that a large segment of the population is deficient in critical thinking skills.
 The funny thing is that I see this opinion espoused by people on all sides of every issue.
 It even comes from some people I consider to be entirely devoid of critical thinking skills.
 Apparently, there is no consensus on what constitutes critical thinking.
 A lot of people seem to believe that “critical thinking” means criticizing the hell out of someone who disagrees with you.
 It doesn’t.
 It means examining all sides of a subject and weighing the information you receive to determine what is likely to be closest to the truth, while keeping in mind that no one has the whole truth.

 The best place to teach critical thinking – to my mind – is in history class, the one place where it is virtually absent until you get to the college level, by which time most students have dropped it.
 (For some background on this read Lies My Teacher Told Me, by James W. Loewen.)
 In recent years, I have become a reader of non-fiction books about history.
 It turns out that history is fascinating when well-written and well-researched.
 Doris Kearns Goodwin’s Team of Rivals , about Lincoln’s candidacy and presidency, was eye-opening.
 Jared Diamond’s Guns, Germs and Steel reshaped my world view, and helped me to understand the rise of “civilization” in a whole new way, and Patton, by Ladislas Farago, gave me insight into what went right and wrong in World War II, militarily speaking.

-What historians do in the course of their work is analyze as many primary sources as possible, and only resort to secondary sources when absolutely necessary.
+What historians do in the course of their work is analyze as many primary sources as possible, only resorting to secondary sources when absolutely necessary.
 A primary source is a document or physical object which was written or created during the time under study.
 The reason historians use primary sources such as letters, diaries, and newspaper accounts is because they recount direct experience of the events that are being discussed.
 Secondary sources interpret and analyze primary sources and are removed by at least one step from the events in question.

 Using primary sources tends to give a historian more credibility than using secondary sources.
 In other words, if you’ve analyzed the original data yourself and done your own thinking about it, chances are good that you have come closer to the truth than someone who is only listening to others’ interpretations of events.

 When it comes to the vaccine debate, most of the information the average person encounters will be secondary sources, the mainstream media.
 The information comes in pre-digested, pre-analyzed chunks.
 Don’t believe me?
 My first assignment in Critical Thinking 101: The Vaccine Debate is to find a mainstream journalism account that “debunks” the “vaccine link” to autism.
 Read the source for what it is, an analysis of the information, not the information itself.
 Then go to the original – primary – source of the information, usually a scientific study that’s just been released.
 See if what you read matches up with what the headlines say.
-If you do this once you may think that it is a fluke that all the articles you can find in the mainstream media get it not just wrong, but very wrong.
+If you do this once you may think that it is a fluke that all the articles you can find in the mainstream media get it not just wrong but very wrong.
 Do this a number of times and you can come to one of only two conclusions: Either the reporters involved have no understanding of science, or there is a calculated pattern of disinformation going on.
 Either conclusion will ensure that you never blindly accept a mainstream publication on the subject again.

 There is another “primary source” that is frequently utterly dismissed in the vaccine/autism debate: the parents of children with autism.
 If you read media accounts of people who are questioning vaccines, they rarely give you the parents’ words themselves.
 They give you an interpretation of those words.
 Often the interpretation is built on the opinion of someone who gives the appearance of a primary source, such as a doctor or autism researcher.
 But one of the doctors frequently quoted is Dr. Paul Offit, a man who has never treated a child with autism.
 He’s an expert on vaccines, not on autism.
 He cannot be a primary source on the subject of causation of autism.
 He can only be an interpreter of the information he’s received on autism – an interpreter with a huge built-in bias, but we’ll get to that.

 Parents of children with autism, however, are the primary sources when it comes to their children’s autism and its progression.
-In most cases, they are the people who know those children best and can tell you exactly when things started going wrong.
+In most cases, they are the people who know those children best and can tell you exactly when autistic behaviors began.
 Some will tell you their children have been autistic from birth.
-Others will tell you, they watched their children regress immediately after their “well-child” visit at the age of one, two, or three, when they received a total of nine, or twelve, or sixteen different vaccine strains in their shots.
+Others will tell you they watched their children regress immediately after their “well-child” visit at the age of one, two, or three, when they received a total of nine, or twelve, or sixteen different vaccine strains in their shots.
 The mainstream media insists that parents in the first group are correct, and all children with autism have been autistic from birth; the parents in the second group just missed all the signs of autism along the way.
 I don’t know about you, but I find that a patently ridiculous attitude.
 Parents, in general, are far keener observers of their own children than anyone else.
 To arbitrarily dismiss a large number of keen observations, because they don’t fit preconceived notions is unscientific at best.
 Isn’t it likely that almost all of the parents involved know how autism progressed in their children, the ones who say their child has been autistic since birth and the ones who say their child regressed sometime later on?